Thank you, veterans!

 Application Process

 See if you’re eligible for WI GI Bill remission on the Wisconsin GI Bill website.
-You can also obtain the packet at the Madison College Enrollment Center.
+You can also obtain information in the Veteran Services Office, room D1677.

 Need help applying?